 10 Steps to Great Home Curb Appeal

 Trim shrubs and trees.
 If you have dead or dying shrubs, replace them.
 Compare your landscaping to other homes in the area to see if it is comparable.
-If it is not consider planting some shrubbery.
+If it is not, consider planting some shrubbery.
 Shrubs are a better choice than trees since immature specimens do little to enhance the landscaping and mature trees are very expensive.
-If you currently have no flowers plant some.
-Choose annuals since they will bloom all season and will make your yard bright and cheerful.
+If you currently have no flowers, plant some.
+Choose annuals since they will bloom all season and make your yard bright and cheerful.

 2. The Lawn

 Mow, trim and edge the lawn.
-The grass should be green and free of brown spots so you will need to keep it watered.
-If you have any weeds either pull them or use a commercial weed killer.
+The grass should be green and free of brown spots, so you must keep it watered.
+If you have any weeds, pull them or use a commercial weed killer.
 Always rake the loose leaves and grass clippings.
-Make sure there is no tools or equipment lying around.
+Make sure no tools or equipment are lying around.
 If buyers see a mess in your yard, they'll probably take that as an indication of what else may await them inside.

 3. Flower Beds

 Remove all dead leaves and cut back any flowers past their bloom.
 Refresh your mulch if necessary.
 Fill in empty spots with mature annuals for instant color and long blooms.
 This will go a long way towards brightening up your yard and your home's appearance.

 4. The Outback